Freely Downloadable Data Sets Updated Daily

 Download Full Dataset (.xlsx)

 Latest updates.
-In the United States, the 4-week average of seasonally adjusted continued unemployment claims were 1,930,000 on 13 September 2025, compared to 1,934,500 on 6 September.
-This represents a decrease of 0.23 percent.
+In the United States, the 4-week average of seasonally adjusted continued unemployment claims were 1,930,000 on 13 September 2025, compared to 1,934,500 on 6 September 2025.
+This marks a decrease of 0.23 percent.

 History.
-Here’s a quick look at a few statistics we calculated on the whole sample: claims had a mean value of 2,739,866; they reached a trough of 998,250 on 7 June 1969; they attained a maximum of 21,243,000 on 16 May 2020.
+Here's a glimpse of some summary statistics calculated on the full sample: claims hit a trough of 998,250 on 7 June 1969; they hit a peak of 21,243,000 on 16 May 2020; they were equal on average to 2,739,866.

 Latest values